 "NEW SECTION.
 Sec.
 1. (1) Beginning on the effective date of this section, a nonrefundable additional fee is imposed on all applications and renewals of licenses relating to marijuana required under chapter 69.50 RCW.
-The fee applies applications to all and modifications received on or after the effective date of this section and renewals where the date of the license expiration is on or after June 30, 2017.
-The fees established in this section are to be used for the replacement of the liquor and cannabis board's traceability system.
+The fee applies to all applications and license modifications received on or after the effective date of this section and renewals where the date of the license expiration is on or after June 30, 2017.
+The fees established in this section are to be used for the replacement of the state liquor and cannabis board's traceability system.
 Except for licensed marijuana producers, the additional fee for all marijuana licensees licensed under chapter 69.50 RCW is four hundred eighty dollars.
-The fee structure for licensed marijuana producers follows:
+The fee structure for licensed marijuana producers is as follows: